 Often voiced with enthusiasm as glasses are raised, kanpai translates to "empty cup" — the Western equivalent would be "bottoms up."

+Tradition once dictated that people were expected to finish their cup of sake (rice wine) in one shot.
+That's why the cute cups are conveniently small.
 Now that beer is more or less the drink of choice, you can certainly get by with just raising your glass and taking a sip each time someone offers a toast.
 No need to revert back to your chugging skills developed at great cost in higher education.

 Pro Tip: The correct pronunciation of sake is "sah-keh," not "sah-key" as often heard in the West.

-Drinking in Japan
+The Primary Rules of Drinking in Japan

 Make eye contact with those nearest as you raise your glass.
 Angle your body and pay attention to whoever is giving the toast.
-Whether touching together or not, the glass of the most senior person should be slightly higher than yours.
+Whether touching glasses together or not, the glass of the most senior person should be slightly higher than yours.

-What to Drink in Japan?
+What to Drink in Japan

 Beer is often the choice for social settings and business occasions in Japan.
 Sake is still popular, although whiskey and bourbon have gained a significant following.
-In fact, bourbon is so popular now in Japan that Japanese companies are buying iconic Kentucky bourbon brands — Jim Beam, Maker's Mark, and Four Roses to name a few.
+In fact, bourbon is so popular in Japan that Japanese companies are buying iconic Kentucky bourbon brands — Jim Beam, Maker's Mark, and Four Roses to name a few.

 Your Japanese cohorts may prefer to drink sake with you just for the experience.
 The rice wine has been an important part of the culture since at least the 8th century.

 Don't go for your usual cocktail choice, especially in formal settings.
 That gin and tonic can wait.
 Instead, be a "team player" and stick to beer, sake, or whiskey.
 Drinking in Japan is about having a shared experience.
 Today, beer most often accompanies a meal, while sake is enjoyed with appetizers or light fare.